-The Dietetic Internship (DI) Program at Lipscomb University is positioned to provide supervised practice and didactic learning experiences to educate students to successfully function as entry-level generalist dietitians in the state, region, and nation.
+The Dietetic Internship (DI) Certificate Program at Lipscomb University is positioned to provide supervised practice and didactic learning experiences to educate students to successfully function as entry-level generalist dietitians in the state, region, and nation while also providing 12 graduate credits.
 The curriculum is designed to provide for achievement of the competencies established for entry-level dietitians through excellence in both the classroom and supervised practice settings, encouragement of community service, and commitment to the Code of Ethics of the Academy of Nutrition and Dietetics.

 - To prepare graduates to serve competently as entry-level dietitians;

 - To encourage, motivate, and support interns to complete the internship program

 - To prepare graduates to demonstrate a commitment to service (faith-based organizations, professional organizations, food banks, non-profits, mentoring, etc.)

 Information on program objectives and outcome measures related to program goals listed above is available upon request and can be found in the intern handbook.
 Please contact Anne Lowery MS, RDN, LDN Dietetic Internship Director at 615.966.5746 or by email at email@example.com.